There are many types of depression. Some involve symptoms that get worse at certain times of the day.

 - difficulty sleeping or sleeping too much

-- fatigue or a feeling of no energy throughout most of the week
+- fatigue or low energy throughout most of the week

 - feelings of worthlessness or excessive guilt